shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 - **Progress Bar**: Real-time visual feedback on script execution with a progress bar.

 ## License
 This project is licensed under the Apache License 2.0.
-Please take a look at the [LICENSE](LICENSE) file for more details.
+Please look at the [LICENSE](LICENSE) file for more details.

+### Key Notes:
+- **`check_open_resolver` Function**: This function uses the `dig` command to determine if the given domain is an open resolver.
+Ensure the environment where this script is run has the `dig` command available.
+- **`check_dnssec` Function**: Performs DNSSEC validation for the domain using the specified nameservers.
+- **`analyze_records` Function**: Placeholder for analyzing DNS records for anomalies.
+Specific logic can be implemented based on the requirements.
+- **Reporting and Processing**: The script generates a report in the chosen format and processes each domain in the input file, showing progress with a `tqdm` progress bar.

+This script should now provide comprehensive DNS security analysis, including open resolver checking and DNSSEC validation, among other features.
+Test this script in your environment to ensure it performs as expected.
+Please let me know if you encounter any issues or need further modifications!

 ## Contact
-For any questions or feedback, please contact [Shamim](mailto:sohag.shamim@gmail.com).
+Please contact [Shamim](mailto:sohag.shamim@gmail.com) for any questions or feedback.